Are you tracking the right product marketing KPIs?

 User activation points will be different for each product, so be aware of that before trying to match your numbers with any user activation benchmarks available for your industry.

-The Average Time to Activate a User metric, also called Time to Value, represents the number of days it takes a user to reach the activation milestone in their journey.
+The Average Time to Activate a User metric, also called Time to Value, represents the number of days a user takes to reach the activation milestone in their journey.

 Your goal is to minimize the time it takes to activate a user and by tracking the average time you will know which users to direct your attention to for help.